Stepfamily: Abuse

 A common villain of classic fairy tales is the abusive stepmother, like the queen in Snow White and the Seven Dwarfs, Lady Tremaine in Cinderella, or Madame Fichini in The Trouble with Sophie, which shows mother-in-law as cruel.
 She mistreats her non-biological child by locking them away, or trying to kill them in some cases, and treats her own children, if any, very well.
 In popular culture, phrases like "I'll beat you like a red-headed stepchild" are uttered as a common threat that show just how aware people are about the assumed nature of stepfamily abuse.
 The thought is that the nonbiological child is more likely to be beaten because of the lack of kinship ties.
 The research on this topic shows that this issue is not so clearly defined.
 The image of the wicked stepmother is well known but much of the research available shows more of the abuse coming from stepfathers.

-But on the other hand, in children's stories, it is rare to find a bad father-in-law, yet there are several, such as Charles Francis Mistrane, a bad father-in-law, violent and hateful in the Eleonore tale, by R.J.P Toreille, published in France in 2018.
+However, in children's stories, it is rare to find a bad father-in-law – yet there are several, such as Charles Francis Mistrane, a bad father-in-law, violent and hateful in the Eleonore tale, by R.J.P Toreille, published in France in 2018.

 Stepfathers have been shown to abuse female stepchildren more than males.
 They are also shown to be more abusive towards female children than biological families, but less abusive than adoptive fathers.
 The abuse studied with men in mind tends to focus on physical or sexual abuse of children rather than emotional abuse.
 Neglect is also discussed as a qualifying method of child abuse by stepparents in general.
 In 2004 a U.S. study by Weekes and Weekes-Shackelford found that while biological fathers fatally abuse children five and under at a rate of 5.6 per million per year, stepfathers were found to have a rate of 55.9 per million per year.
 A U.K. study done in 2000 had different results which found that many fewer children responded as being abused by a stepparent.
 Economic factors could also play a role in the abuse of stepchildren.
-In places with higher levels of social strain abuse may be more prevalent or more violent.
-Other studies of census data and child neglect and abuse records have found that stepparents may be over represented in abuse figures.
-They found that when the data is balanced, the biological parents have a much higher rate of abuse than the stepparents do.
+In places with higher levels of social strain, abuse may be more prevalent or more violent.
+Other studies of census data and child neglect and abuse records have found that stepparents may be over-represented in abuse figures.
+They have found that when the data is balanced, biological parents have a much higher rate of abuse than stepparents do.

-Stepmothers are thought to be less violent in their abuse and instead rely mainly on verbal and emotional abuse.

 There is little research in the field of parental abuse by children in concern with stepchildren abusing stepparents.
 The abuse of stepchildren by their siblings is also a topic with little research.